S1rDev10us/dotfiles/tasks.md

 ### Amphisbaena

-- [ ] Check what the error is in the boot (and shutdown) sequence (Looked to be something about "ACPI" I think, I'll need to record the boot sequence to see what it says)
+- [/] Check what the error is in the boot (and shutdown) sequence (Looked to be something about "ACPI" I think, I'll need to record the boot sequence to see what it says)
+  - Can look at the error with `journalctl -b` (`journalctl` -boot presumably?)
+  - It appears to be some energy/power saving and underclocking features.
+    - This would make sense with how hot my computer gets when it's plugged in even at low processor levels
 - [ ] Look at what hardware specific options need to be set for my laptop
   - https://github.com/NixOS/nixos-hardware/tree/master/asus/zenbook/ux371
-- [ ] Setup battery management (tlp?)
+- [/] Setup battery management (tlp?)
   - https://wiki.nixos.org/wiki/Laptop

 ## Maintenence